 Thank you for your understanding and continued partnership.
 If you have any questions or concerns, please let us know.

-HCA Healthcare and the Nashville Technology Council (NTC) are partnering together again with business partners to bring together IT professionals to solve problems for local nonprofits in 2020.
+HCA Healthcare and the Nashville Technology Council (NTC) are partnering again with business partners to bring together IT professionals to solve problems for 18 local nonprofits in 2020.
 The 2020 Hack for the Community will take place at the Nashville Software School on April 16-17.